SSWConsulting/SSW.Rules.Content/rules/spec-do-you-conduct-a-specification-review-ask-for-a-coffee-not-a-marriage/rule.md

 ---
 type: rule
 archivedreason:
-title: Spec - Do you conduct a Specification Review?
-(Ask for a coffee not a marriage)
+title: Spec - Do you conduct a Specification Review? (ask for a coffee not a marriage)
 guid: fa87520c-c384-4372-855d-984c7600e5f9
 uri: spec-do-you-conduct-a-specification-review-ask-for-a-coffee-not-a-marriage
 created: 2009-03-03T05:04:02.0000000Z